 For Consideration: Is your approach to print sales driven more by cold calls than by workable, valuable connections within your target markets?

-While the specifics of the business challenges outlined in this article likely differ from those you’ve experienced, it is important to keep in mind that the companies outlined here all approached their challenges with a commitment to identifying what wasn’t working, finding viable solutions, and making thought-out, lasting change.
-And that is an approach that will work for every print service provider, no matter the size, shape, or location.
+While the specifics of the business challenges outlined in this article likely differ from those you’ve experienced, it is important to keep in mind that the printing companies outlined here all approached their challenges with a commitment to identifying what wasn’t working, finding viable solutions, and making thought-out, lasting change.
+And that is an approach that will work for every printer, no matter the size, shape, or location.